Issac567/PIC_Bootloader/B4J_BootloaderUploader/README.md

 > ⚠️ **Important:** If you change the baud rate, your firmware must match it.
 Currently, B4J Uploader **does not automatically change the baud rate**, so you need to ensure the HC-05 baud matches your program settings.

 ---
+---
+---

+# PIC B4J Uploader (HC-08 Bluetooth BLE) coming soon

+This project provides software support for **HC-08 Bluetooth modules**, enabling easy communication with microcontrollers or PCs.
+The software will allow users to send and receive data over Bluetooth BLE with Bleak library.

+---

+## Features (Planned)

+- Connect to HC-08 over Bluetooth BLE
+- Send and receive data via HC-08
+- Configure HC-08 module settings via **AT commands**
+- Set custom baud rates and device names

+---

+## Hardware Setup

+Connect your HC-08 Bluetooth module to the PIC microcontroller as follows:

+- **TX of HC-08 → RX of PIC**
+- **RX of HC-08 → TX of PIC**
+- **GND → GND**
+- **VCC → 3.3V or 5V** (depending on your HC-05 module)
+- **EN** pin - Do not connect to VCC.
+It puts it in AT Mode on mine.
+-
+> **Note:** If your OS does not automatically detect the HC-08, use the B4J Uploader’s search function.
+Select the device and connect — Windows will then prompt that a new Bluetooth device is found.
+Go to the prompt and enter the password to complete pairing.”

+> ⚠️ Ensure voltage compatibility.
+Most HC-08 breakout boards accept **5V on VCC**, but logic levels are typically **3.3V**.

+---

+### Requirements

+- Power your PIC microcontroller as required (**typically 5V or 3.3V** depending on the device).
+- Ensure a **common ground** between HC-08 and PIC.
+- The PIC must have a **serial bootloader firmware pre-installed** for uploading to work.

+---

+### Notes

+- TX/RX lines must be **crossed** (TX → RX, RX → TX).
+- HC-08 communicates using **UART (serial)** over Bluetooth BLE.
+- No USB-to-TTL adapter is required for normal operation — communication is **wireless via Bluetooth**.

+---

+## How to Use

+1. Open the **B4J Bootloader Uploader** software.
+2. **Click Scan** and let it populate the list.
+3. **Select HC08** from the list and click **Connect**.
+4. Wait for connection successful.
+5. **Select the PIC device** you want to program.
+6. Click **Load Firmware** to select the **firmware file** (.hex) you want to upload.
+7. Press **Flash** to start the programming process.
+8. Wait until the software reports **success**.
+Do not disconnect the device during flashing.

+---

+## HC-08 AT Command Mode (Here and below Required by 3rd party Software)

+**Not supported** with Bootloader Uploader at this time.
+You need to set HC05 baud to 57600 with alternative method online or https://www.deshide.com/News-detail_DSDTechTools.html .
+The **Command Mode** allows you to configure the HC-05 Bluetooth module, including changing:

+- Baud rate
+- Password
+- Device name
+- Role (Master/Slave)

 ## License